Excel Text Splitter – Segment Cell Content into Multiple Columns | Aspose.Cells Cloud

 Why should you use the Split Text API?

-- Cost-Effective: You can remove deduplicate characters without first uploading the workbook, which saves storage space and reduces costs.
+• Cost‑Effective – you can remove duplicate characters without first uploading the workbook, which saves storage space and reduces costs.

 OpenAPI Specification